EMFusion: Uncertainty-Aware Conditional Diffusion Model for Multivariate Narrow-band Exposure Forecasting: Numerical Results and Discussions

 In both the operator-wise and technology-band-wise breakdowns, EMFusion consistently achieves the best scores for CRPS, ND, NRMSE, and MAPE, while only WGAN achieves a fractionally better NRMSE for the VF dataset.
 From the operator perspective, the performance gap is even more pronounced.
 EMFusion's CRPS (0.0067) and MAPE (14.18\%) are far superior to all baselines in terms of TIM.
 We also observe EMFusion drastically reduces all error metrics in the 2G 3G and 4G dataset.
 While 5G dataset appears to be the most challenging, with higher error values for all models.
 Despite this, EMFusion still delivers the best performance in CRPS (0.0019), ND (0.1518), and MAPE (11.57\%).

-In terms of evaluation, the highest PICP scores are consistently achieved by DDPM and NF.
-For example, DDPM achieves an exceptional 90.22\% for VF and 82.02\% for 2G, while NF scores 72.44\% for W3.
-This indicates that these models enable larger percentage of the true (observed) values fall inside the model’s prediction intervals.
-EMFusion provides a more balanced result, with PICP scores generally in the 50-60\% range.
-This suggests it produces tighter, more accurate prediction intervals that are less conservative but more closely reflect the actual forecast.
+In terms of uncertainty estimation, the highest PICP scores are consistently achieved by DDPM and NF.
+For example, DDPM achieves 90.22\% for VF and 82.02\% for 2G, while NF scores 72.44\% for W3.
+These results indicate that a larger proportion of the observed values falls within the corresponding prediction intervals.
+EMFusion achieves PICP values generally in the 50--60\% range, indicating under-coverage relative to the nominal 80\% confidence level.
+Consequently, while EMFusion improves forecasting accuracy and probabilistic forecasting metrics such as CRPS, its prediction intervals should be interpreted as empirical uncertainty estimates rather than fully calibrated uncertainty intervals.

 Fig.~\ref{fig:8in1_baseliness} highlights the performance of multivariate EMFusion across all datasets organized by cellular technology bands and operators.
 Multivariate EMFusion with working hour condition provides the closest match to the ground truth EMF values, i.e., it reproduces the daily exposure cycle, aligns well with the timing of peaks and troughs, and preserves the moderate intra-day variability without following high-frequency noise.
 Univariate EMFusion with working hour condition exhibits a similar pattern but tends to slightly underestimate the most pronounced peaks in some panels.
 In contrast, NF and VAE generally produce smoother forecasts that track the overall trend but miss sharp local excursions, leading to significant phase and amplitude mismatches.
 DDPM is more responsive to transient fluctuations, but this often manifests as spurious oscillations and overfitting to local noise, especially in higher-exposure bands such as 4G and 5G.